cdelorme/system-setup/linux/debian/jessie.md

 ## configuration

-I automatically copy all files from [data](data/) onto the system, which includes:
+I have organized various [configuration files and fonts](data/) into folders that can be directly copied based on what is being installed.

 - global configuration into `/etc/`
-- [custom fonts](software/fonts.md) into `/usr/share/fonts/`
+- [custom fonts](../software/fonts.md) into `/usr/share/fonts/`
 - desktop application launchers into `/usr/share/applications/`
 - helpful executables into `/usr/local/bin/`
 - user configuration files into `/etc/skel`

-_I chose to install all these files even when not all are used since it was the simplest automated solution with no real negative consequences outside of unused text files._

 ## optimizations